reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 # Multimodal Behavioral Anomalies Detection

-The purpose of this tool is to detect anomalies in facial expressions, body language, and voice over the timeline of a video.
+The purpose of this project is to detect anomalies in facial expressions, body posture or movement, and voice over the timeline of a video utilizing a variational autoencoder (VAE) approach.

-It extracts faces, postures, and voice features from video frames, detects unique facial features, body postures, and speaker embeddings, and analyzes them to identify anomalies using time series analysis, specifically utilizing a variational autoencoder (VAE) approach.

 ## Applications